adamdossa/RegisterEth/README.md

 ## Some notes

+* The register function requires payment in order to fund the Oraclize queries.
+If the RedditRegister contract does not have sufficient funds it will return false.
+Excess or insufficient funds are not returned to the caller, but maintained by the contract to help with future calls.
+No funds can ever be directly withdrawn from the contract.

-* Pull larger json blob from reddit via Oraclize and parse it (I've looked at jsmnsol-lib).
+* Instead of making two Oraclize calls, we could pull a larger json blob from reddit via Oraclize and parse it in the smart contract (e.g. using jsmnsol-lib).
 This would mean a single Oraclize call which would be simpler, but more tricky parsing.
 In particular with jsmnsol-lib you would need to walk over each json token, checking for key / value pairs that match.
-On the plus side we could store more information related to the account.
+On the plus side we could retrieve more information related to the account.

-* Refund excess msg.value to caller.
-Some msg.value is required to fund the Oraclize calls - currently the contract throws if too little is sent, but ignores too much being sent.
-Ideally this would be done with a withdraw contract (perhaps using Zepplin's withdrawable approach) to avoid stack overflow / bad fallback functions etc..

 * Contract required posted address (on reddit.com/r/ethereumproofs) to be all lower-case.
 The address parsing logic in Oraclize library requires this.
 This function could be re-written to be more forgiving.